Stacked glass payment cards with a euro symbol, Parthenon silhouette, and Greek flag

 National Bank of Greece, Piraeus Bank, Alpha Bank, and Eurobank now charge EUR 15-30/year for basic debit cards with zero cashback and 1.5-2% markups on non-EUR transactions.
 Crypto cards flip this entirely: you get cashback of 3-10% on every purchase, zero FX fees, and in some cases self-custody meaning no bank can freeze your spending access.

 Greece is a eurozone member, which means every EUR-denominated crypto card works at face value with zero currency conversion on domestic purchases.
 No spread, no markup, no hidden fees.
-Combined with Greece's 15% capital gains tax on crypto (one of the lowest rates in the EU), the economics of crypto card spending are more favorable here than in most European countries.
+Greece also has no dedicated crypto capital gains tax in force yet, though a 15% rate (with a EUR 500 annual exemption) is now proposed, reportedly to apply retroactively from January 1, 2025, so the economics of crypto card spending here stay among the more favorable in Europe.

-Plutus is the perk optimizer for domestic EUR spending: subscription rebates on Netflix, Spotify, and Amazon Prime add value on top of 3-9% base cashback, but plans now start at EUR 6.99/month (Starter), the Premium tier costs EUR 19.99/month (EUR 240/year), eligible spend is capped at EUR 250-1,000/month depending on plan, and a 2.5% non-domestic FX fee applies to non-EUR transactions.
+Plutus is the perk optimizer for domestic EUR spending: subscription rebates on Netflix, Spotify, and Amazon Prime add value on top of 3-9% base cashback, but plans now start at GBP 6.99/month (Starter), the Premium tier costs GBP 19.99/month (GBP 240/year), eligible spend is capped at GBP 250-1,000/month depending on plan, and a 2.5% non-domestic FX fee applies to non-EUR transactions.

-For holders of appreciated crypto who want to avoid the 15% tax, ether.fi lets you borrow and spend without triggering a disposal.
+For holders of appreciated crypto who want to stay ahead of the proposed 15% tax, ether.fi lets you borrow and spend without triggering a disposal.

 Best Card For Every Need in Greece